Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool's purpose: recommending a GGUF quantization for a model on given hardware, and specifies the output includes the quant ladder with file size, max context, tok/s, and a recommended pick.
-It distinguishes from siblings like 'recommend_hardware' which recommend hardware.
+The description clearly states the tool's purpose: to recommend a GGUF quantization for a model on given hardware, providing a ladder with file size, max context, tok/s, and a pick.
+This distinguishes it from sibling tools like 'can_i_run_it' or 'recommend_hardware'.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.